Cold calling is one of the most important skills you can develop as a sales rep.

-A prospect is someone who WANTS to solve the problem you solve.
+A prospect is someone who WANTS to solve their problem.

-My team is lucky.
+My entire team is lucky.
 We can see a lot of this information online.
-If you can, make sure you do.
+If you can, too, make sure that you do.
 If you can’t, you’ll want to qualify the prospect as soon as possible (which happens to be Step 2 in this process).

 We’ll start with the call-prep template.
-Use it for each person on your list to decide whether they’re really a prospect:
+Use it as a cold calling script for your list of prospects to decide whether they’re really a prospect:

 Don’t overlook the third one, because it’s critical: People buy things because they want a problem to be solved.
 They’re willing to let problems continue to exist if they don’t have the time, energy, or motivation to solve them.

-If you call someone, and they don’t care about the problem you solve — even if they are experiencing it every day — they’re not a prospect.
+If you’re cold calling someone, and they don’t care about the problem you solve — even if they are experiencing it every day — they’re not the right person, not a prospect.